 Maintaining and Cleaning Docks

-For a quick-fix cleaning solution, use a brush, a mild cleaning, agent and a little H2O.
+For a quick-fix cleaning solution, use a brush, a mild cleaning agent and a little H2O.
 Scrub down your dock and you’re good to go.
-For those stubborn stains, a diluted bleach solution should do the trick.
+For stubborn stains, a diluted bleach solution or a biodegradable cleaner like Simple Green should do the trick.

 NOTE: It is normal to see algae on the waterline of your EZ Dock.
 Algae will not harm your EZ Dock.

 Installing an EZ Port Using the Hinge Kit